Qiskit/qiskit-ibm-runtime/docs/index.rst

 **Primitives**

-Primitives are predefined programs that provide a simplified interface for defining near-time quantum-classical workloads required to efficiently build and customize applications.
+Primitives are core functions that provide a simplified interface for defining near-time quantum-classical workloads required to efficiently build and customize applications.
 The initial release of Qiskit Runtime includes two primitives: Estimator and Sampler.
 They perform foundational quantum computing tasks and act as an entry point to the Qiskit Runtime service.

-**Sampler**

-This is a program that takes a user circuit as an input and generates an error-mitigated readout of quasiprobabilities.
-This provides users a way to better evaluate shot results using error mitigation and enables them to more efficiently evaluate the possibility of multiple relevant data points in the context of destructive interference.

 **Estimator**